Semantics meets attractiveness: Choice by salience: Introduction

-Here we draw a bridge between the two different categories of bounded rationality approaches described in the two preceding paragraphs.
-We accomplish this task by separately encoding semantics (via the salience order) and attractiveness (via the rationales assigned to alternatives).
-Our approach explains well-known \textsl{behavioral anomalies}, such as the decoy effect, the compromise effect, and the handicapped avoidance.
+The model of choice by salience draws a bridge between the two different categories of bounded rationality approaches described in the two preceding paragraphs, namely the non-testable RMR model and the mentioned sequential models: we achieve this goal by separately encoding semantics (via the salience order) and attractiveness (via the rationales assigned to alternatives).
+Moreover, our approach explains well-known \textsl{behavioral anomalies}, such as the decoy effect, the compromise effect, and the handicapped avoidance.

 On a more technical side, the only assumption that we make about the salience order is the satisfaction of a minimal feature of rationality, namely the \textsl{acyclicity} of its asymmetric part.
 The level of refinement of this binary relation is not fixed \textit{a priori}; in fact, it depends on the DM's preference structure and the context of the choice problem.
-As a consequence, the salience order may range from being extremely selective (a linear order) to being almost irrelevant in the process.
-We describe the general approach based on salience, and a specification of it, called `linear'.
+In this paper, we describe the general approach based on salience, and then a specification of it, called `linear'.

-In the general model of choice by salience, no assumption (apart from strict acyclicity) on salience is made.
-This flexibility --which is purely \textsl{endogenous} insofar as determined by the DM's attention structure-- entails rationalizability of any observed choice behavior.
+In the general model of choice by salience, no additional assumption is made.
+This flexibility -- which is purely \textsl{endogenous}, insofar as determined by the DM's attention structure -- entails rationalizability of any observed choice behavior.
 It can be shown that there exist choices requiring as many distinct rationales as the number of items in the ground set: we label all these choices as expressive of a DM's `moody behavior'.
 We show that moodiness is rare on a small number of alternatives.
-However, this feature becomes the norm for large sets; in particular, as the number of items diverges to infinity, the fraction of moody choices tends to one.
+However, and possibly not surprisingly,\footnote{On the other hand, the proof of this fact is surprisingly technical: see Appendix~B.} this feature becomes the norm for large sets.
+In fact, as the number of items diverges to infinity, the fraction of moody choices tends to one.